4 Essential Strategies to Avoid Burnout: A Guide for High Achievers

 If you’re lucky one activity might refill, recharge and reset you.

-iii) Get clear on your boundaries – What needs to be contained?
+iii) Get clear on those boundaries – What needs to be contained?
 Where do I get distracted and lose focus?
 Some ways to set and maintain boundaries:

 · Make a conscious decision on your start and end time for work - and respect it.